mhannum72/mylunch/README.md

 * After you publish a meal, the web server can keep track of the number of people who have viewed it.
 Or maybe people can 'like' it .. ?

+* "Popular public meals"

+* "What your friends are eating"

+* "For the love of food!", family and good times.

+* Wait ..
+I know the list of friends for any user on any given node.
+I think I could just cache these in memcache and time them out every few minutes ..

+* 'Friends' is tougher .. this could be constantly changing .. so there could be a difference between the set of 'friends' at time X and current friends.
+  Caching the id's of friends in each picture will cause lots of bloat.
+I'm going to have to have an extra lookup for the 'friends'.
+I'm not sure if this should work at this level (the 'get a picture' level).

+* 'Public' is easy ..

+* Much as i hate normalization, a little bit of it is in order .. and this will slow things down unfortunately ..

+* So how do I shard this .. ?

+* I will simplify and just have 'publish to world', and 'publish to friends'.
+A 'friendlist' is just a list of numbers in a database.
+I would like the friendlist to stay sorted by id .. so this might be a
+  record: (userid+friendid) with an index on this.
+If a is friend to b, then both 'a+b' and 'b+a' should be in this table.
+So yes - I'll have friend requests via email, etc.

+* I want a clever way to share these slideshows .. now I'm thinking that I could have several levels of publishing: I could allow it to be completely public, I could allow it to be published to only 'friends', or I could allow it to be published to a list of people who may or may not be 'friends'.

 * The images seem to flicker as they scroll onto the editmeals page - this is probably only an issue for the LINUX version of firefox ..
 I will need to make sure and test other browsers on other machines to make sure